The Rental Agreement

 Check the Provincial and Territorial Fact Sheets for specifics.

-Tenants are not responsible for normal wear and tear on the premises during the tenancy.
+You are not responsible for normal wear and tear on the premises during your tenancy.
 The landlord is responsible for general upkeep, which includes wear and tear.
 Be sure to fill out the Inspection Worksheet when you move in, and have the landlord sign it.
 Then file it in a safe place; when you move out, it helps determine the move-in condition of your residence.
 Consider taking photographs of damaged areas, or bring a video camera if you have one and tape the inspection.

 Rules About Pets and Smoking